Szczecin: Rail

 The main railway stationSzczecin Główny railway stationis situated in the city centre (Kolumba Street).
 Szczecin has good railway connections with "Solidarity" Szczecin–Goleniów Airport and the rest of Poland, e.g., Świnoujście, Kołobrzeg, Poznań, Wrocław, Warsaw and Gdańsk.
 Szczecin is also connected with Germany (Berlin (Gesundbrunnen) and through Pasewalk to Neubrandenburg and Lübeck), but only by two single-track, non-electrified lines.
 Because of this, the rail connection between Berlin and Szczecin is much slower and less convenient than what is typical for two European cities of that size and proximity.

 Port

-The Port of Szczecin is the third largest port in Poland and handles over 32 million tons of cargo annually.
-This is a harbour of the Baltic Sea and the Oder river.
+The Port of Szczecin is the third largest in Poland and handles over 32 million tons of cargo annually.
+It is a harbour of the Baltic Sea and the Oder river.